 Thus, when World War II began, radio became an extremely essential tool in the hands of the soldiers who fought on either side of the belligerents.

-Radio changed the world and its communication was essential to the success of massive operations during the war.
+Radio communication was essential to the success of massive operations during the war.
 Faster channels of communication between the varied corps, such as the artillery, infantry and air, could be established.

 There were portable radio receivers at the level of platoons to ensure that any decision taken by the higher commands was immediately communicated to the forces on the ground for rapid execution.